CassieSloan/WHITE-MAGNUM-README/final_assmt_readme.md

 The blog component of the website aims to be a platform for self-expression and keeping potential clients/general browsers up-to-date with her current projects and life.
 The blog will maintain the minimalist theme of the website and be another way to generate interest in Bronte’s life and work.

 ***
+###Functionality/Features

+Bronte’s portfolio website will utilise a number of features to achieve the main purpose of showcasing her art, services and life while enabling users to get in contact for future business.
+The features of the website include the following;

+**Home page carousel which shows only header images from blog posts/portfolio**
+- When Bronte creates a post with an attached image, the image will be saved to the database and rendered as part of an image carousel.

+**Contact form for users to email Bronte**
+- The contact page will present users with a contact form where they can fill in their name, email, phone number and business enquiry - utilising Sendgrid to email Bronte the information.

+**Navbar/hamburger dropdown for mobile**
+- To navigate through the website, a clean navigation bar will be employed at the top of the page so users can browse through the entire website.
+A hamburger menu will be used for mobile.

+**Admin dashboard where Bronte can maintain resources with full CRUD abilities.**
+- A second react app and server providing Bronte with admin rights will be created.
+It’s here where she can create, read, update and delete posts on the portfolio website.

+**Blog post for media upload**
+- The website will have a blog page component where Bronte can create a post containing a Title, Description, Image and Image Caption + timestamp.

+**Services page listing Bronte’s various services and pricing**
+- The website will present Bronte’s various services with pricing breakdown.

+**About me page with self-portraits, about me text and links to socials**
+-  The about me page will contain multiple images, text and hyperlinks to social media sites.

+**Social icon buttons**
+- Additional social media icon buttons will be available throughout the website.

+**Animations (loading, transitions, hover, menu)**
+- Various animations will be sprinkled throughout the website to add movement, colour and life to keep the user engaged and entertained.

+**Styled components (Day/night mode themes)**
+- A ‘sprinkle’ feature will be a styled component which gives users a day/night mode toggle button

+***

 ###Target Audience